Deuterium fusion: In planets

 It has been shown that deuterium fusion should also be possible in planets.
 The mass threshold for the onset of deuterium fusion atop the solid cores is also at roughly 13 Jupiter masses (1 = 1.889×10^27 kg).

 Other reactions

-Though fusion with a proton is the dominant method of consuming deuterium, other reactions are possible.
-These include fusion with another deuterium nucleus to form helium-3, tritium, or (more rarely) helium-4, or with helium to form various isotopes of lithium.
+Though fusion with a proton is the dominant way to consume deuterium, other reactions are possible.
+These include fusion with another deuteron to form helium-3, tritium, or more rarely helium-4, or with helium to form various isotopes of lithium.